Section 21 – Junior And Teen Fair

 4. Create a wagon out of lego.

-5. Make a Fair Theme Collage (There’s Still a Taste of Country!). from different pictures.
+5. Make a Fair Theme Collage (Seed to Table) from at least 3 different pictures.

 6. Make a healthy snack for a farmer.
 Display it on a paper plate inside a plastic bag.